 The fair is recommended for families, or couples, anyone with an appreciation for the best, most unique gifts available anywhere.
-Daily music shows are included with the price of admission featuring contemporary country, bluegrass, and your favorite gospel tunes at 12, 2, and 4 daily, with shows at 12 and 2 on Sundays.
-Impossibilities will be presenting a little teaser for guests most days at the end of the noon show.
+Daily music shows are included with the price of admission featuring contemporary country, bluegrass, and your favorite gospel tunes at 12 and 3 daily.

 Concessions are available for sale through the Gatlinburg Convention Center.

 Our Fairs this year are July 8-17 and October 13-30, 2022.
 The Gatlinburg Craftsmen’s Fair usually takes most of the day to see.
 For October 2020, multi-day tickets upgrades are included free at the Craftsmen’s Fair office located at the end of aisle 500.
 Just bring your photo ID and we will make you a ticket to keep for the duration of the current fair.